TheMaroonHatHacker/mlEmotionDiary/README.md

 I've kept it up as I felt there weren't enough example projects out there, and so wanted to have mine up as an example.
 Whilst it's not the best, it's a good middle of the road example.
 As part of this project, I've provided the original Write-Up as well, so you can look at that if you so wish.
 I've also broken down how many marks are in each section, and the grade the project as a whole got.
 I hope that people find this helpful, and can learn from my successes, as well as all the mistakes I made.
 This branch will not be changing as to preserve it as a resource.
 This project will also be redone on the main branch, so if you want to see it done better, check out the master branch.

-## How to run?
+## How to download, run, and develop

+The recommended way to run is through docker.

+On a system with docker installed, simply run

+`docker compose up`

+and have a play.

-For dev work, you'll need to install the dependancies.
+For dev work, it's a little more involved.

-For the frontend, you'll need to run `pnpm install` in the `frontend` directory.
+For the frontend, you'll need to run pnpm install in the frontend directory.

-For the backend, you'll need to run `pip install -r requirements.txt` in the `backend` directory.
+For the backend, you'll need to run pip install -r requirements.txt in the backend directory.

-Then you can run the frontend with `pnpm dev` in the `frontend` directory and the backend with `uvicorn fastApi:app --reload` in the `backend` directory.
+Then you can run the frontend with pnpm dev in the frontend directory and the backend with uvicorn fastApi:app --reload in the backend directory.

 You'll need to provide you're own .env file for the database connection.
+Database is included, but currently doesn't work.
+Fix is on the horizon.